danieljprice/splash/docs/advanced.rst

 ’G’ and zooming out slightly by pressing ‘-’ once, we arrive at our finished figure (or movie frame) shown in :numref:`fig:surfpartfinal`.
 Pressing ‘s’ in interactive mode saves the settings, then pressing ‘q’ returns to the splash main menu.
-To save the settings to disk, press ‘S’ from the main menu to save both the ``splash.defaults`` file and the ``splash.limits`` file.
+To :ref:`sec:menu-s` to disk, press ‘S’ from the main menu to save both the ``splash.defaults`` file and the ``splash.limits`` file.